Sluisdev/Portofolio/README.md

 ## About the website

-The main goal of this website is to demonstrate my Projects, but it also provides some insight into some personal information.
+The main goal of this website is to demonstrate my Projects, but it also provides insight into some personal interest.

 On the technical side of things, The code & design is completely my own.